Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Models

 Finally, the actual population distribution at generation $t+1$ is determined by multinomial sampling using $f_t^r(n_1,n_2)$ in \eqref{Eq:SMR} with the restriction that the population size is $N$.
 For simulations, we employ the algorithm explained by \citeN{PK2007} [see also \citeN{PSK2010} for simulations of extremely large populations].

 The speed of adaptation, or shortly speed, is defined as the rate of increase of the log mean fitness,

 where $\langle \ldots \rangle$ denotes an average over independent realizations of evolution with the same parameters.
-In the following, we mainly focus on the dependence of speed on parameters such as the mutation probability per generation, the selection coefficient of a single mutation, and the recombination probability $r$.
+In the following, we mainly focus on the dependence of speed on parameters such as the population size, the mutation probability per generation, the selection coefficient of a single mutation, and the recombination probability.